Photo of Harriet Tubman statue in Harlem via denisbin on Flickr

 The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Picture Collection, The New York Public Library.
 “Midsummer in the Five Points” The New York Public Library Digital Collections.
 1873-09-13.

 Worth Street and Baxter Street, Chinatown, Manhattan

 Five Points, a Lower Manhattan neighborhood once known for its notorious slums, was built on top of a swampy landfill.
 Poor newly freed slaves lived here, along with Irish and German immigrants.
 Interestingly, Five Points’ dwellers are credited with the creation of tap dance, an influence from both Irish and African American culture.
-And although it’s infamous for being riddled with crime- and disease, Five Points became home of many abolitionist groups, as well as many stops along the Underground Railroad.
+And although it’s infamous for being riddled with crime and disease, Five Points became home to many abolitionist groups, as well as many stops along the Underground Railroad.

 9. The Shiloh Presbyterian Church

 Frankfort Street and William Street, Financial District, Manhattan